jeffreykanemitsu/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 </p>

 ### Objectives ###
+* Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
+* How to import functions from another file
+* How to use imported functions
+* How to create a module
+* How to use the built-in function dir()
+* How to prevent code in your script from being executed when imported
+* How to use command line arguments with your Python programs

 ### Compilation ###
 All your files will be interpreted/compiled on Ubuntu 14.04 LTS using 'python3' (version 3.4.3)

 ### Requirements ###
+* Allowed editors: `vi`, `vim`, `emacs`
+* All your files will be interpreted/compiled on Ubuntu 14.04 LTS using `python3` (version 3.4.3)
+* All your files should end with a new line
+* The first line of all your files should be exactly `#!/usr/bin/python3`
+* A `README.md` file, at the root of the folder of the project, is mandatory
+* Your code should use the `PEP 8` style
+* All your files must be executable
+* The length of your files will be tested using `wc`

 ### Zen ###
 The Zen of Python, by Tim Peters